 When purchasing my next pair of trainers, I was determined to strike a tiny blow against rampant Globalism.

-I wanted to buy a pair of shoes made in the UK, but this didn’t prove easy.
-Nearly all the big brands use China, Vietnam or Indonesia for their manufacturing.
+I wanted to buy a pair of trainers made in the UK, but this didn’t prove easy.
+Nearly all the big brands use China, Vietnam, or Indonesia for their manufacturing.

 MADE IN ENGLAND